The Interpretive Center

 Parking is behind the building.

-This museum features over 100 different exhibits and an award winning 14 minute movie about the long and exciting history at the Falls of the Ohio.
-The theater entrance is to the right of the exhibit gallery entrance.
+This museum features hands-on, immersive exhibits.
+Our original 14- minute movie about the long and exciting history at the Falls of the Ohio is shown in the auditorium.

 School under the new lobby exhibits